‘Days Of Our Lives’ Spoilers: Allie Horton Comes To Town, Lucas Leans On Kate

 She’ll likely reveal that she wants to give the baby up for adoption and that she needs a place to stay for the time being.
 Most shockingly, Allie will ask Eric to hide the news from her mother, his twin sister Sami Brady (Allison Sweeney).

-Meanwhile, Allie’s dad, Lucas, will also be home and he’ll immediately head to visit his beloved mother, Kate Roberts (Lauren Koslow).
-Lucas will be happy to see his mother, whom he’s been apart from for about a year.
+Meanwhile, Allie’s dad, Lucas, will also be home, and he’ll immediately head to visit his beloved mother, Kate Roberts (Lauren Koslow).
+Lucas will be happy to see his mother, whom he’s been separated from for about a year.

 The pair will have some catching up to do, and Lucas is said to be delivering some distressing news to his mom.
 It seems that Lucas may know about Allie’s pregnancy and could agree to help her find a suitable person to adopt the child behind Sami’s back.
 If he tells Kate the news, she’ll probably be stunned as well.

 Elsewhere in Salem, Kayla Brady (Mary Beth Evans) will have some concerns about her ex-husband Steve Johnson (Stephen Nichols).
 She’ll question his recent behavior after she found him drunk at the Brady Pub.
-Kayla drove Steve home and put him to bed, but when he’s sober she’ll want answers about why he’s acting so strangely.
+Kayla drove Steve home and put him to bed, but when he’s sober, she’ll want answers about why he’s acting so strangely.

 Perhaps he’ll finally tell her that he wants her back and that she should call off her wedding to her boyfriend Justin Kiriakis (Wally Kurth).